-This is a picture of me using a Noid light on a 2002 Ford Taurus.
-This one came in on the hook and was a crank no start.
-When cranking it over, the engine had spark, the Noid light was blinking but it did not have fuel pressure.
-I installed a new fuel pump and it will up and running.
+Here is a picture showing the noid light plugged into the injector connector when checking injector pulse a 2002 Ford Taurus.
+This one came in on the hook (tow truck) and was a crank no start.
+When cranking it over, the engine had spark, the Noid light was blinking but it the engine did not did not have fuel pressure.
+I installed a new fuel pump to get it up and up and running.
 The Noid light was a big help in diagnosing the crank no start condition.

 Here I am checking injector pulse a 1992 Chevy truck.
-This particular truck would start and run just fine but would not start back up after turning it off and letting the engine sit for about 20 minutes (hot soak).
-During this time when it would not start back up, it would not have injector pulse or spark.
+This particular truck would start and run just fine at first, but would not start back up after turning it off and letting the engine sit for about 20 minutes (hot soak).
+During this time when it would not start back up, it would lose injector pulse and spark.
 We replaced the distributor and the ignition control module and it was good to go!

 Here are some quick tips on how to use Noid lights.

 1) If the Noid light stays on with the key on or when cranking, chances are wiring on the ground side of the circuit is either shorted out (shorted to ground) or the driver inside the computer is bad and the computer may need to be replaced.

 2) If the Noid light does not blink at all when cranking the engine over, check for fuel injector pulse at multiple cylinders as you may just have an issue with that specific circuit.

 3) If there is no pulse on all cylinders, check to see if the fuel injector is getting power with the key on and cranking.
 If still no injector pulse, then the computer is not pulsing the injectors open for some reason and more testing will be needed.

 4) Again, you want the Noid light to blink consistently when cranking the engine over.
 This is a good signal.